top of page

 Start With Calm and Connection

 Before you talk about the grades themselves, take a deep breath.
 Remember, your child may already feel anxious, embarrassed, or defensive.
+Try to start from a place of empathy and curiosity:

 💬 “I know this report card might not be what you hoped for.
 Let’s look at it together and figure out what it’s telling us.”